Spade House

-Spade House was the home of the science fiction writer H. G. Wells from 1901 to 1909.
-It is a large mansion overlooking Sandgate, near Folkestone, in southeast England.
+Spade House, (now Wells House), is a large mansion overlooking Sandgate, near Folkestone, in southeast England.
+It was the home of the science fiction writer H. G. Wells from 1901 to 1909.
+Designed by C. F. A. Voysey, it is a Grade II* listed building.

 History

-The house was designed by C.F.A.
-Voysey, and extended in 1903.
+The house was designed by C. F. A. Voysey, and extended in 1903.
 Voysey included a signature heart shape on the door of every home he designed, but Wells rejected this in favour of a spade.
-Wells's two sons were born here, and while living at Spade House Wells wrote books including Kipps, Tono-Bungay and Ann Veronica.
+H.G. and Catherine Wells' two sons were born here, and while living at Spade House Wells wrote books including Kipps, Tono-Bungay and Ann Veronica.

 The house has been Grade II* listed on the National Heritage List for England since March 1975.
 It is now occupied by the "Wells House" nursing home.
 At the entrance is an ornate nameplate and a blue plaque from the Sandgate Society, commemorating the link to Wells.